 I used a nested study design with repeated sampling through time to investigate how budworm herbivory influenced throughfall composition, litter decomposition, and soil nutrient dynamics.
 Within each budworm herbivory level (low versus high), I established study sites along 4 different streams (n=8).
 At each stream I established three replicate plots approximately 15 m from each other from upstream to downstream.
 At each replicate plot, I measured throughfall water chemistry, litter decomposition rates, and soil chemistry 8 times between early September 2015 and early November 2016.
 Frass collectors were also deployed at each site to measure budworm activity over the course of the study.

 The low budworm sites for this study were located in the Teanaway Community Forest in Washington State, approximately 40 miles north east of Central Washington University on public land.
-These study sites I analyzed were located near the following creeks: Stand Up Creek (903 ) where sites where on a slope with light tree cover, Jungle Creek (824 m a.s.l. where sites were often disturbed by free range cattle, Jack Creek (963 m a.s.l.) where sites were under moderately heavy tree cover, and Moonbeam Creek (973 m a.s.l. where sites were also under moderately heavy tree cover.
+These study sites I analyzed were located near the following creeks: Stand Up Creek (903 m a.s.l.) where sites where on a slope with light tree cover, Jungle Creek (824 m a.s.l.) where sites were often disturbed by free range cattle, Jack Creek (963 m a.s.l.) where sites were under moderately heavy tree cover, and Moonbeam Creek (973 m a.s.l. where sites were also under moderately heavy tree cover.
 The high budworm sites were located in the Swauk drainage in the Okanogan-Wenatchee National Forest in Washington State approximately 45 miles north of Central Washington University and east of the low budworm sites, also on public land.
 These study sites were located near the following creeks: Cougar Creek (984 m a.s.l.) where sites were on a slope, Hurley Creek (978 m a.s.l.) where sites were located further away from the stream in comparison to other sites due to the stream being less accessible down the bank, Hovey Creek (1050 m a.s.l.) where sites were under moderately heavy tree cover, and Blue Creek (1055 m a.s.l.) where sites were also further away from the stream do to where the stream was in comparison to tree cover.

 Figure 1: Site locations with activity level shown in relation to major city.